Travel Insurance and PregnancyMarch 19, 2019 | Category: Travel Insurance Tips

 Being pregnant doesn’t prevent you from being able to travel, either on a tripped organised well before you discovered you were pregnant, or for a babymoon.
 Most travel insurance policies will cover unexpected medical complications for women up until 20 to 26 weeks of pregnancy.
-However like most insurance there are some exclusions and restrictions such as, existing complications with the pregnancy, a multiple pregnancy or a pregnancy resulting from an assisted reproductive programme.
+However, like most insurance cover, there are some exclusions and restrictions, such as existing complications with the pregnancy, a multiple pregnancy or a pregnancy resulting from an assisted reproductive programme.

 You need to fully consider the risks, and the conditions and exclusions, particularly if your trip extends beyond the maximum weeks of pregnancy permitted.
 Discuss your travel plans with your doctor and if advised reconsider your plans or do not travel.
 If your doctor thinks it is safe for you to travel, ask for a medical letter that states this, and confirms that your pregnancy has been uncomplicated so far.
 This is mandatory if you are travelling after the 28th week of your pregnancy.